3dcitydb/3dcitydb-mkdocs/docs/3dcitydb/metadata-module.md

 properties to specify their target table and how it is linked to the data type's table.

 The `core:ExternalReference` type shown above is an example where all nested properties are stored in different `val_*` columns within a single row of the `PROPERTY` table, ensuring a compact representation.

-However, for the `con:Height` type, storing all properties in one row is not possible due to conflicting target columns.
-Therefore, each nested property is stored in a separate row of `PROPERTY` and joined with the parent row representing the data type itself.
-See [here](feature-module.md#examples) for an example of how a `con:Height` value is stored in the `PROPERTY` table.
+In contrast, for the `con:Height` type, storing all properties in one row is not possible due to conflicting target columns used for the nested properties.
+Therefore, each nested property must be stored in a separate row of `PROPERTY` and joined with the parent row representing the `con:Height` data type itself.
+For the default case, where data types are stored in the `PROPERTY` table, this is achieved through a self-join on the `PROPERTY` table using the `parent_id` foreign key (see the `"join`" attribute in the example).
+This results in a hierarchical structure for complex data types within the `PROPERTY` table.
+See [here](feature-module.md#examples) for an example of how an attribute of type `con:Height` is stored in the `PROPERTY` table.

 !!! tip
     The complete JSON Schema specification for defining data types is provided in the file